 Designed by Alexander Osterwalder and based on his earlier book Business Model Ontology the BMC gives a frame of what you need to plan to build up your own company.
 The model outlines several prescriptions which form the building blocks for the activities.
 Enabling to focus on operational as well as strategic management and marketing plan for new and existing companies is one of the major benefits of the BMC.

-The 40 pupils impressed the teachers and SAP Young Thinkers coaches from the very beginning.
-After a short induction of the BMC and an example how to use the BMC, the pupils were divided into groups and collected business ideas.
+The 40 students impressed the teachers and SAP Young Thinkers coaches from the very beginning.
+After a short induction of the BMC and an example how to use the BMC, the students were divided into groups and collected business ideas.
 Plans of a chocolate factory, a healthy bakery and sustainable scrap yard were made soon with joy.
-The pupils exchanged and collected ideas towards the services, products and potential targets groups, identified major resources and activities to start their business running.
+The students exchanged and collected ideas towards the services, products and potential targets groups, identified major resources and activities to start their business running.

 Also, the closing of the workshop, within we collected the main takeaways and learnings, showed us how well sustainability is locked into the children mind.
 The key learning of the children was “acting more sustainable” in their daily life, for example when it comes to shopping and consumption.
 On top of that the children generated to have a better understanding of the different points of attention for building up a company and how many possibilities and ideas you can have for creating your own business!